wasm-tool/rollup-plugin-rust/README.md

 })
 ```

-The defaults are good for almost all use cases, so you generally shouldn't need to change them.
+The defaults are good for most use cases, so you generally shouldn't need to change them.

 ### Chrome / Firefox extensions